 18. Shampoo with tea tree oil

-A study found that antibacterial tea tree oil improves dandruff, reduces itchiness, and improves greasiness.
+A found that antibacterial tea tree oil improves dandruff, reduces itchiness, and improves greasiness.
 Look for a shampoo that includes tea tree oil as one of its active ingredients to get the full effect.

 19. Plan your washes around your workouts